 A multitude of celebrities from superstar Lady Gaga to photographer David LaChapelle have sacrificed their digital lives to help save millions of real lives affected by HIV/AIDS in Africa and India in a new awareness campaign for Keep A Child Alive by TBWA/ Chiat /Day, New York.

-Starting on December 1, which was World AIDS Day, the world’s most followed celebrity Tweeters began sacrificing their digital lives to help save millions of real lives affected by HIV/AIDS in Africa and India.
+Starting on December 1, which was World AIDS Day, the world’s most followed celebrities sacrifice Social Media to help save millions of real lives affected by HIV/AIDS in Africa and India.

 That meant no more Twitter or Facebook updates from any of them.
 No more knowing where they are, what they had for dinner, or what interesting things are happening in their lives.
 From here on out, they’re dead.
 Kaput.
 Finished.

 Jennifer Hudson Is Dead: